A combinatorial model for the decomposition of multivariate polynomial rings as $S_n$-modules

 \begin{section}{Introduction}

-Let $m$ and $n$ be positive integers, then the multivariate polynomial ring of $m$ sets of $n$ commutative variables is a $GL_n \times GL_m$ module that is familiar in the combinatorial representation theory literature.
+Let $m$ and $n$ be positive integers.
+The multivariate polynomial ring of $m$ sets of $n$ commuting variables is a $GL_n \times GL_m$-module that is familiar in the combinatorial representation theory literature.
 Denote this module by

 then it is well known (e.g. \cite{GoodWall} Theorem 5.6.7) that the space decomposes as